macp3o/linux-tweaks/README.md

 Configured in `nanorc`.

 **IMPORTANT**.
 INSTALL.sh installs the new nano configuration for all users.
-This makes it consistent for my unprivileged user and the root user.
-If only a single user configuration is preferred, manually copy the configuration file to ~/.nanorc instead.
+This makes it consistent for both my unprivileged user and the root user.
+Would a single user configuration be preferred, manually copy the configuration file to ~/.nanorc instead.

 #### 7. Customize Bash
-Simplifies the prompt, eliminated colors, tweaked aliases, and configured my development environment.
+Simplifies the terminal prompt, eliminates colors, tweaks aliases, and configures my development environment.

 Configured in `bashrc`.

-## Manual Configuration
+## Manual Settings

 #### 1. Sudo without password
 Add self to the sudo group.